 “Trust comes from truth telling,” Hanh Cao Yu from the California Endowment said from the plenary stage at the Grantmakers for Effective Organizations Learning Conference last week in Seattle.
 Her words rang true from multiple perspectives.

-As I have been working with communities across the country to apply StriveTogether’s collaborative improvement approach, one of the most underused steps in any improvement process is learning from what happened — good, bad, or otherwise.
+As I’ve learned in my work with communities across the country applying StriveTogether’s collaborative improvement approach, one of the most underused steps in any improvement process is learning from what happened — good, bad or otherwise.
 In part, that’s because of our sector’s misplaced urgency to jump from symptoms to solutions instead of prioritizing time to reflect, analyze and dig into the root causes.
 It’s also in part because of the deeply entrenched elements of white supremacy culture that dominate our workplaces — patterns of perfectionism, defensiveness and either/or thinking.
 These behaviors are keeping the status quo in place.

 Only if we give ourselves permission to be vulnerable with one another — to be truth tellers — will we be able to truly create a culture of learning that drives equity and results.
 The practice of emergent learning (or making thinking visible) can be a powerful way to create a learning culture on your team.